 Especially with hard produce — like beets, carrots, and sweet potatoes — the NutriBullet Juicer lets through nearly two to three times as much solid matter as other juicers we tested directly against it.
 So while this model may improve food prep times, we often found ourselves having to additionally strain the juices to make them palatable.
-This high pulp content is also a major factor related to the unpleasant taste we found in many juices because skins and seeds tend to be much more bitter than the flesh of a fruit.
+This high pulp content is also a significant factor in the unpleasant taste we see in many juices because skins and seeds tend to be much more bitter than the flesh of a fruit.

-While the NutriBullet Juicer performs near the 50th percentile when it comes to soft and hard produce, it cannot be suggested for juicing leafy greens.
+While the NutriBullet Juicer performs near the 50th percentile in soft and hard produce, it cannot be suggested for juicing leafy greens.
 Not only do these green juices contain high amounts of pulp relative to their juice content, but the process of juicing greens — and lightweight produce in general — is exceptionally difficult.

 This centrifugal juicer tends to act like a "wind tunnel" because the closed design of the combined juicer-pulp container doesn't include an exhaust port for the air forced out by the introduction of food.
 The only place for air to go is out the top when you remove the food pusher to put more produce in, carrying juice and bits of pulp with it.